 Research: Leading with Intent documents trends in board composition, structure, practices, performance, and culture.
 With data and insights dating back to 1994, the 2017 study highlights encouraging trends in several key areas, but a troubling lack of progress in board diversity.

-Diversity, Inclusion, and Equity: In response to the lack of progress in board diversity, BoardSource is working to create new urgency about the board’s leadership role on diversity, inclusion, and equity.
-Learn more about these growing efforts.
+Diversity, Inclusion, and Equity: Acknowledging the urgent need for change, BoardSource is working to create new urgency about the board’s leadership role on diversity, inclusion, and equity.
+Learn more about these important efforts.

 Advocacy and Ambassadorship: The Stand for Your Mission campaign challenges boards to embrace advocacy and public policy as an important tool for impact.
 In 2017, Leading with Intent found that 52 percent of boards were actively educating policymakers on behalf of their organizations compared to 33 just two years prior.
 Campaign partners include: Alliance for Justice, Campion Foundation, National Council of Nonprofits, and United Philanthropy Forum.